digitallyinduced/ihp/UPGRADE.md

 ```

 The option function uses a typemap to assign the values to different properties.
-For generally used types, used as the `appHostName :: Text` a newtype has been introduced
+For generally used types, such as the `appHostName :: Text`, a newtype has been introduced
 The config now also has to be explicitly passed to the `Server.run` function.

 ```haskell